IIIF/cookbook-recipes/recipe/0032-collection/index.md

 viewers:
  - UV
  - Mirador
+ - Annona
  - Clover
- - Annona
 topic:
  - basic
 ---

 ## Use Case

-Your organization has a named collection of drawings authored by a specific person.
+Your organization has a named collection of paintings authored by a specific person.
 Each of these unique items already has a digital representation and a Manifest, and you would now like to organize and present them together in a unified and coherent IIIF Presentation interface.

 ## Implementation notes